 Travel CPAP machines can be significantly smaller and more lightweight than standard CPAP machines.
 Some travel models are also designed for off-the-grid use and come with accessories helpful for camping such as a waterless humidification device.

-Travel and standard CPAP machines have a similar price range, but most travel machines should not replace a standard machine, as they are not made to withstand daily use at home.
+Travel and standard CPAP machines have a similar price range, but most travel machines should not replace a standard machine, as they aren't made to withstand daily use at home.

 Travel CPAP Devices Are Better For: